ArunaStorage/documentation/get_started/basic_usage/04_How-To-Collections.md

 Collections can only be deleted under the following conditions:
 * Collection has to be empty (all Objects have to be deleted/moved)

-* User needs ADMIN permissions on the specific collection or the project
+This request needs at least MODIFY permissions on the Collection or ADMIN permissions on the Project under which the collection is registered.

 ### Bash:
 ```bash